g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

-_Hatred as one of the main political emotions_.
+_Hatred as the primary political emotion_.
 The old monarchist Rene and the political commissar Dros are the same in an important sense: desensitized, unmoored from sympathy.
 The desensitization of one is organic (rooted in nostalgia) and theoretical in the other (rooted in the totalising kind of marxism).
 (This chasm between the organic and the theoretical is another theme I should develop.
 You have the ordinary racists and then Measurehead, Psuedoscientist.
 You have the familial quasi-socialism of Titus Hardie vs the terrifying abstractions of the Deserter.)
 <!-- KHTK are deeply, over-the-top political, but they satirise their own.  -->

 One obvious absurd example: Harry calls his ex Dora a war criminal and identifies her with a mythical Europa figure (who I can't quite place.
 Justice?)
 Harry's enormous pain is hysteroid dysphoria from a bad breakup, PTSD from 20 years of hard policing and terrible acts, brain damage from [sticking his head into a radioactive singularity](http://fayde.co.uk/dialojue/11050788-11050925#11050925), and only fourthly the social pain of an undemocratic life, a humiliated populace, poverty, and a lost utopia.
 But give him any chance and he will attribute his problems to the Coalition and the war.

+In a funny way (following the communism = love thread) Dros is Harry's future if he never gets over his breakup.
+A void where a person used to be; a person completely defined by his own failure, which he thinks of as the world failing him.
+Pure resentment and lashing out the last mode of human interaction.

 <br><br>